stevemarin/stevemarin.github.io/index.md

 ---
-title: This is my title
 layout: post
+title: Steve's Site!
+tagline: Breaking down interesting ideas!
+description: Minimal tutorial on making a simple website with GitHub Pages
 ---

-Here is my page.
+This is a sentence.